 To enhance the comfort, grip, and durability of golf gloves.
 Manufacturers now employ a hybrid of synthetic and leather.

 The former is applied to the knuckles and high-impact points to increase flexibility and durability.
-Plus, the latter is added to the fingers and palm area to provide a superior grip.
+The latter is added to the fingers and palm area to provide a superior grip.

 If you can play golf during winter, you will need to acquire thicker gloves with optimal heat insulation.
 If you’re looking for winter golf gloves, check out our guide Best Winter Golf Gloves.